pwang00/pwang00.github.io/_posts/2023-06-04-justctf-rustberry.md

     } while (uVar4 != uVar9);
 ```

-* There's a comparison that checks if the input is 42 bytes long, and that the `__s1` and `__s2` are bytewise identical for the first 172 characters.
+There's a comparison that compares `uVar4` to 0x2b = 42, suggesting that `uVar4` is the length of the input.
+Furthermore, the comparison checks that the `__s1` and `__s2` are bytewise identical for the first 0xac = 172 characters.
 If the check succeeds, then the program will output "You've entered correctly", and otherwise it will output "You've entered incorrectly".

 ```c
 if ((uVar4 != 0x2b) || (iVar7 = bcmp(__s1,__s2,0xac), iVar7 != 0)) goto LAB_000162f4;